mir-group/EPA/README.md

 If BoltzTraP is unable to open file 'silicon.epa.e' or read its content, it will automatically fall back to the CRT (constant relaxation time) mode.

 Create file 'silicon.ke0j' with content '.TRUE.' to make BoltzTraP compute the electronic part of the thermal conductivity at zero electric current.

+## License

+Quantum ESPRESSO, BoltzTraP, and BoltzTraP2 patches are distributed under GPL-2.0, LGPL-3.0+, and GPL-3.0+ licenses, respectively.
+For license information see "license.txt"